The Hookean Law of Black Holes and Fragmentation: Insights from Maximum Force Conjecture and Ruppeiner Geometry: Discussion: The Nature of the Hookean Law

-We propose a possible explanation for this discrepancy: perhaps the maximum force conjecture with a universal upper bound $1/4$ applies to some classes of forces in the context of black hole thermodynamics\footnote{Incidentally, we have defined the spring constant in $F_1=kx$ for higher dimensions using the temperature expression in Eq.(\ref{temp}).
-This $k$ does \emph{not} satisfy $k=m\Omega_+^2$ in higher dimensions, despite this equation inspired the term ``spring constant'' in 4-dimensions.}.
-Specifically it might have to do with the forces between spacetime atoms that underlie black hole horizon, whatever that may be.
-The fact that the same maximum force conjecture happens to hold in the other contexts explored in 4-dimensions, including the gravitational force between two masses studied in \cite{2005.06809}, may be a coincidence (thus explaining why in many other contexts forces are unbounded \cite{2102.01831}).
+Finally, let us remark that in \cite{2005.06809}, Barrow and Gibbons argued that there is \emph{no} maximum force in dimensions above 4.
+Nevertheless, we see some significance of the maximum value $1/4$ in higher dimensions in the examples discussed in this work.
+We propose a possible explanation for this discrepancy: perhaps the maximum force conjecture only applies to some classes of forces (and by multiplying with appropriate factors of $G,c,\hbar$ -- other physical quantities) in the context of black hole thermodynamics\footnote{Incidentally, we have defined the spring constant in $F=kx$ for higher dimensions using the temperature expression in Eq.(\ref{temp}).
+This $k$ does \emph{not} satisfy $k=m\Omega_+^2$ in higher dimensions, despite this equation inspired the term ``spring constant'' in 4-dimensions.
+It is also interesting to note that in \cite{0210109}, Gibbons already noticed that in 4-dimensions, the extremal limit of Kerr black holes can be recast into the maximum force form, but remarked that this would fail in higher dimensions due to -- in his words -- ``the different dependence of the gravitational force on separation''.
+We now see that what \emph{does} generalize is the Hookean law, though the spring constant lost the nice $m\Omega_+^2$ form in higher dimensions.}.
+One possibility is that it has to do with the forces between ``spacetime atoms'' or ``microstructures'' that underlie black hole horizon, whatever that may be.
+The fact that the same maximum force conjecture happens to hold in the other contexts explored in 4-dimensions, including the actual gravitational force between two masses studied in \cite{2005.06809}, may be a coincidence.
 If it is not a coincidence, perhaps this is a hint that gravity in 4 dimensions is in some sense more ``thermodynamical'' than gravity in higher dimensions.
-If so, this could be relevant to the emergent gravity program \cite{1110.0686,1207.2504,1410.6285,1711.10503}.
+If so, this could be relevant to the emergent gravity program \cite{1110.0686,1207.2504,1410.6285,1711.10503}, and perhaps even to the longstanding question on why our Universe is 4-dimensional.